Our board partners with staff leadership to ensure that Capital City is the kind of place where students can learn

 2016-2017 Board Members

 Alison Arnold-Simmons currently serves on the board of the Washington Performing Arts Society where she is a member of the Education Committee and the Governance Committee.
 She is also on the executive board of the Reston Chapter of Jack and Jill of America, Inc. During the last two years, she has served as treasurer of the organization – creating and managing the chapter’s budget.
 In addition to these duties, she is a past President of the Parents Association at Maret School and a former member of the Trustee Board.

 Her professional experience includes teaching business law at Kennesaw State University and practicing corporate law, at Hale and Dorr (Boston) and Kilpatrick and Cody (Atlanta) law firms.
 She received her J.D. degree from Harvard Law School and her M.B.
 A. degree from Harvard Business School.
 She also holds a BA in Economics from Harvard-Radcliffe College.
 Over the past 20 years, Arnold-Simmons has enjoyed being involved in the schools of her three sons.

 Prior to joining Signature Theatre, Boland spent nearly 10 years at Arena Stage in increasingly senior positions, beginning as Marketing Director, responsible for Arena’s earned income, and assuming oversight of the organization’s Annual Fund and Next Stage Campaign in subsequent seasons as the Director of External Affairs.
 She also spent several previous years working in development for Roundabout Theatre Company in New York.

 Boland currently serves as a member of the League of Resident Theatres’ Executive Committee.
-She graduated from Boston College and lives in Washington DC with her husband and daughter, who is currently a fifth grade student at Capital City.
+She graduated from Boston College and lives in Washington DC with her husband and daughter, who is currently a sixth grade student at Capital City.